mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Aka, we perform a cross-validation.
 This simply means, we repeat our evaluation workflow in a loop while changing out the train and test split in step 1 in each iteration.
-The final performance we will report the mean over all cross-validation folds.
+As final performance we will report the mean over all cross-validation folds.

 .. note::
-    When using a cross-validation to evaluate an trainable algorithm with additional (hyper-)parameters, we basically perform a cross-validation within a cross-validation.
+    When using a cross-validation to evaluate a trainable algorithm with additional (hyper-)parameters, we basically perform a cross-validation within a cross-validation.
     This is often called a *nested cross-validation*.
     I think, this is a bad term to describe the process.